the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar: Category Colors with Legend Superpowers in action

 ## Changelog

+#### 7.1.0 / 2022-10-12
+* rename title to correspond to The Events Calendar standard
+* retructure CSS additions to not end with comma, added in `category.css.php`
+* fix empty spacer classes to be transparent
+* add CSS for TEC/ECP 6.0 feature events

 #### 7.0.6 / 2022-05-20
 * move all Pro CSS to `CSS\Pro`